 Born in Atlanta in 1957, Ellis was raised in southern Florida.
-He discovered the blues through the back door of British Invasion bands like The Yardbirds, The Animals, Cream and The Rolling Stones as well as Southern rockers like The Allman Brothers.
-One night he and a friend were listening to records when his friend’s older brother told them if they liked blues, they should really be listening to B.B.
-King.
-As luck would have it, King was in town for a week, and the upcoming Saturday afternoon show was just for teenagers.
+He acquired his first guitar at age seven, soon after seeing The Beatles perform on the Ed Sullivan Show.
+He took to it instantly, developing and sharpening his skills as he grew up.
+Ellis discovered the blues through the back door of British Invasion bands like The Yardbirds, The Animals, Cream and The Rolling Stones as well as Southern rockers like The Allman Brothers.
+One night in 1972, he and a friend were listening to Al Kooper and Michael Bloomfield’s Super Session record when his friend’s older brother told them if they liked that, they should really go see B.B.
+King, who was in town that week.

-Tinsley and his friend went, sitting transfixed in the front row.
-When B.B. broke a string on Lucille, he changed it without missing a beat, and handed the broken string to Ellis.
+Tinsley and his friends went to the Saturday afternoon performance, sitting transfixed in the front row.
+When B.B. broke a string on his guitar, Lucille, he changed it without missing a beat, and handed the broken string to Ellis.
 After the show, B.B. came out and talked with fans, mesmerizing Tinsley with his warmth and kindness.
 Tinsley’s fate was now sealed; he had to become a blues guitarist.
-He saw Howlin’ Wolf, Muddy Waters and every other blues artist who came through town, always sitting up front, always waiting to meet the artists, take photos, get autographs.
-And yes, he still has B.B.’s string.
+He saw Howlin’ Wolf, Muddy Waters and every other blues artist who came through town, always sitting up front, always waiting to meet the artists, take photos, and get autographs.
+To this day, he still has B.B.’s string.

-Already an accomplished teenaged musician, Ellis left Florida and returned to Atlanta in 1975.
-He soon joined a gritty local blues band, the Alley Cats.
+Less than three years later, Ellis, already an accomplished teenaged musician, left Florida and moved to Atlanta.
+He soon joined a hard-driving local blues band, the Alley Cats.
 In 1981, along with veteran blues singer and harpist Chicago Bob Nelson, Tinsley formed The Heartfixers, a group that would become Atlanta’s top-drawing blues band.
 After cutting a few Heartfixers albums for the Landslide label, Ellis was ready to head out on his own.

 Georgia Blue, Tinsley’s first Alligator release, hit the unprepared public by surprise in 1988.
 The Chicago Tribune said, “Tinsley Ellis torches with molten fretwork.
-Ellis takes classic, Southern blues-rock workouts and jolts them to new life with a torrid ax barrage."
-Tinsley's next four releases—1989’s Fanning The Flames, 1992’s Trouble Time, 1994’s Storm Warning, and 1997’s Fire It Up—further grew his fan base and his fame.
+Ellis takes classic, Southern blues-rock workouts and jolts them to new life with a torrid ax barrage.”
+His next four releases—1989’s Fanning The Flames, 1992’s Trouble Time, 1994’s Storm Warning (his song A Quitter Never Wins, a highlight from Storm Warning, was recorded by Jonny Lang, selling almost two million copies), and 1997’s Fire It Up—further grew his legend as well as his audience.
 Features and reviews ran in Rolling Stone, The Chicago Tribune, The Washington Post, The Los Angeles Times, The Boston Globe, and in many other national and regional publications.

-Guests including Peter Buck (R.E.M.), guitarist Derek Trucks (who made his recording debut with Tinsley at age 14) and keyboardist Chuck Leavell (The Rolling Stones) have joined him in the studio.
-Ellis' song "A Quitter Never Wins" was recorded by Jonny Lang, selling over a million copies.
+Over the course of his career, Ellis has featured a number of guests on his solo albums.
+He's recorded with Peter Buck (R.E.M.), guitarist Derek Trucks (who, at age 14, made his recording debut with Tinsley) and keyboardist Chuck Leavell (The Rolling Stones).
 He in turn has made guest appearances on albums by The Allman Brothers, Gov’t Mule, Colonel Bruce Hampton and others.
 Producers Eddy Offord (John Lennon, Yoko Ono, Yes) and even the legendary Tom Dowd (The Allman Brothers, Ray Charles) helped Ellis hone his studio sound.